Indo-German Chamber of Commerce: Business Opportunities

 IGCC’s online market is a platform for Indian and German member companies to post their requirements for business partners and to view enquiries from other IGCC members, and connect on potential opportunities.

 Jobs and Careers

 One can explore IGCC's online job market for job opportunities, internships and legal clerkships in Indian and German companies, as well as at the Indo-German Chamber of Commerce.

 Internships

 The Indo-German Chamber of Commerce or the Deutsch-Indische Handelskammer offers German students enrolled in a University, a four-to-six-month internship in their offices in Mumbai, Delhi, Bangalore or Pune.

-As an intern you get involved in different aspects of Indo-German business and also gain valuable work experience in an intercultural and global set-up in India.
+Interns are involved in different aspects of Indo-German business and gain work experience in an intercultural and global set-up in India.